GPUthesteve/GPUthesteve-s-Socata-TB/README.md

-# GPUthesteve's Socata TB
+# GPUthesteve's SOCATA/Daher TB project
- an open sourced model rendition of Socata TB series for microsoft flight simulator(s)
+ an open sourced model rendition of the SOCATA TB series for microsoft flight simulator(s)